metricly/metricly-docs/content/account-admin/_index.md

 - **Administrator**:
   - Can create, update, delete everything but objects created by another user.
 All alerts can be deleted.
-  - Can create and assume Admin, Power, and Read-only users
+  - Can create and assume Administrator, Power User, and Read Only users.
   - Can create and assume sub-accounts
   - Cannot view the CloudWisdom Billing page
 - **Power User**: